 This means that Habitat will not offer assistance on the expressed or implied condition that people must adhere to or convert to a particular faith or listen and respond to messaging designed to induce conversion to a particular faith.

 What We Do

-Tacoma/Pierce County Habitat for Humanity partners with families in need of decent housing to build and own affordable homes in safe communities.
+Tacoma/Pierce County Habitat for Humanity partners with a rich diversity of families in need of decent housing to build and own affordable homes in safe communities.

 Habitat homebuyers must earn between 30% and 80% of the Area Median Income and meet our eligibility requirements.